camptocamp/c2cgeoportal/doc/integrator/checker.rst

-c2cgeoportal applications include web services for testing and assessing that the application is correctly functioning, ie. that its web services responds as expected.
+c2cgeoportal applications include web services for testing and assessing that the application is correctly functioning, ie. that its web services respond as expected.

 For that we have two services: a *checker* and a *check_collector*.